hdkkilavuz/ArtificialNeuralNets-and-DeepLearning-Competition2/README.md

-# Artificial Neural Nets and Deep Learning Competition 22'
+# Multivariate Time Series Classification with Deep Learning Model

 In this competition, we are asked to correctly classify samples in the multivariate time series format.
 In other words, since this is a classification problem, the objective is to correctly map the information contained in the features calculated over time to their labels.